-Rapid Everest Base Camp Trek - 11 Days
+Rapid or Short Everest Base Camp Trek - 14 Days

-The Rapid Everest Base Camp Trek Program is designed for those who have limited time but want to trek to Mount Everest Base Camp in Nepal.
+The Rapid or Short Everest Base Camp Trek Program is designed for those who have limited time but want to trek to Mount Everest Base Camp in Nepal.
 In fact, reaching Mount Everest Base Camp is almost a trekker's dream, so why not go for this trek yourself, even if you have limited time.
-It is an 11-day itinerary that requires a brisk walk as compared to other normal trekkers.
+A minimum of 14 days are required in Nepal to complete the full version of the traditional Everest Base Camp trek.
+It is an 14-day itinerary that requires a brisk walk as compared to other normal trekkers.
 The trek takes you to the base camp (5364 m) of Mount Everest and the top of Kala Patthar (5545 m) for amazing mountain views with excellent sunrise.
 The trek starts after a flight from Kathmandu to Lukla and ends at Lukla.

 The trek route/trail is inside the Sagarmatha National Park (Sagarmatha is the Nepali name for Everest), a UNESCO World Heritage Site.
 It is a refuge for musk deer, red panda, snow leopard, Himalayan tahr, black bear, and pheasant.
 The prime trekking season brings serious crowds on this trek.
 The best time to trek Everest Base Camp is in spring and autumn, but it is possible to trek Everest Base Camp anytime of the year without any difficulty.